coderTanisha22/IC-Project/README.md

 The server assigns one player as **Red** and the other as **Black**.

-Two game windows will appear.
+Two game windows will appear, one for each player.
+Move one window to the side to view the other window behind it.

 ---